MichaelShaw/jam/README.md

 cargon run --example text

 # Todo
-- Before generating a font, check we have space, return a nice error message. e.g. the next power of 2 texture that has sufficient size to store the bitmap font texture (Nicer error message)
 - Better point/pixel handling for tesselators/camera?
 Hrm
 - Re-ified handling of texture array layers, font/texture enum that's smarter
 - Include convenience App<State> type, with string VBO keys.
 With sleeping game loop for 60fps?